hit9/bt.cc/README.md

   The three composite nodes all support stateful ticking: `StatefulSequence`, `StatefulSelector` and `StatefulParallel`.

-  The word "stateful" means that skipping the children already succeeded, instead of ticking every children from start.
+  The word "stateful" means that skipping the children already succeeded, instead of ticking every child.

   ```cpp
   // For instance, the following A will be skipped by Tick() once it turns SUCCESS.